S-Spiegl/CV/README.md

 # Awards and Grants

-**2015** John Muir Award
+**2015** John Muir Award <br>
-**2012** Roman Society Bursary
+**2012** Roman Society Bursary <br>
-£500 bursary for a two-week study visit to the Hardt Foundation for the Study of Classical Antiquity in Geneva.
+£500 bursary for a two-week study visit to the Hardt Foundation for the Study of Classical Antiquity in Geneva. <br>
-**2009** AHRC Research Grant
+**2009** AHRC Research Grant <br>
-Individual grant from the UK Arts and Humanities Research Council worth a total of £50,268.
+Individual grant from the UK Arts and Humanities Research Council worth a total of £50,268. <br>
-**2008** Taught Master’s Programme Bursary
+**2008** Taught Master’s Programme Bursary <br>
-A one-year fees award provided by the School of Arts, Histories and Cultures.
+A one-year fees award provided by the School of Arts, Histories and Cultures. <br>
-**2008** TBL Webster Prize
+**2008** TBL Webster Prize <br>
-Prize of £50 from the School of Arts, Histories and Cultures for academic excellence.
+Prize of £50 from the School of Arts, Histories and Cultures for academic excellence. <br>
-**2007** Departmental Undergraduate Award
+**2007** Departmental Undergraduate Award <br>
-Recognised as one of ten outstanding students in the Department of Classics and Ancient History in the academic year 2007-2008, out of a cohort of nearly 400.
+Recognised as one of ten outstanding students in the Department of Classics and Ancient History in the academic year 2007-2008, out of a cohort of nearly 400. <br>

+# Volunteering

+London Wildlife Trust (Camley Street Nature Reserve)
+Duties: Greeting and informing visitors; coppicing; pond clearance; composting; construction (e.g. benches).
+Achievements: Received John Muir Discovery Award

+RSPB - school outreach programme.

+# Additional community work

+MAP programme - did this just after finishing PhD, rather than taking break - outreach, students from widening participation backgrounds

+Edge Lane Allotments, Manchester
+Achievements: Built greenhouse and raised beds; clearance; implemented communal beds; helped organise events to bring more people into scheme.

 # Hobbies